tattietech/Artificial-Intelligence-coursework/README.md

 # Artificial Intelligence Coursework - A* Pathfinding Algorithm

+> **Note :warning:**: This is an academic project created while I was studying Software Engineering.
+The SDK versions and build tools reflect the time of development and are documented as-is for historical accuracy.
+It is not live nor will it be maintained any further.

 ## Project Overview

 This project is an academic implementation of the **A* (A-Star) pathfinding algorithm** in Java, developed as coursework for an Artificial Intelligence course.
 The program solves the problem of finding the shortest path through a cavern system represented as a coordinate-based map.